What Are the Benefits of Playing Guitar?

 Mental Health Benefits

-This list of benefits are maybe not so obvious, as they aren’t on the surface, but arguably are the most important when playing guitar.
+This list of health benefits of playing guitar are maybe not so obvious, as they aren’t on the surface, but arguably are the most important when playing guitar.

 - Reduces stress